Let us help you choose the best property bridging loan on the market

 - A copy of your valid South African ID

 - Proof of address not older than 3 months old in the form of a municipal account

 - Your last 3 months bank statements

-- The signed offer to buy your property (signed by the owner and the buyer)
+- The signed offer to purchase for your property (signed by the owner and the buyer)

 - The Buyer's bond approval or proof of funds